-Mailbutler's early-access AI Smart Email Assistant can help you with your follow-up messages and with your email communication in general.
+Mailbutler's AI Smart Email Assistant can help you with your follow-up messages and with your email communication in general.
 Using the power of artificial intelligence, in just a few clicks and by entering just a few keywords, you can have Mailbutler automatically compose and respond to emails in moments.

 On top of this, Mailbutler can automatically create lists of tasks from emails you've received.
 This includes follow-up tasks!
-In just a click or two, add tasks to your Mailbutler Tasks list and never forget to do what needs to get done.
+In just a click or two, add tasks to your Mailbutler Tasks list and never forget to do what needs to be done.

 Our AI can also find contacts from your messages, summarize your emails, and improve your spelling and grammar.

 How do I write a follow up reminder email?

 Writing follow-up emails is a task many people find stressful.

 After all, nobody wants to come across as pushy or annoying, especially not when communicating with a hot lead or an important collaborator.